-Source (link to original if based on other people's unmodified work): https://github.com/paullinuxthemer/Corporatrin-GTK
+Source (link to git-repo or to original if based on someone elses unmodified work): https://github.com/paullinuxthemer/Corporatrin-GTK

 Open image in a new tab and maximize to get a decent view

 A modern and refined re-interpretation my Telinkrin-GTK-theme in corporate colors.

 Nautilus and Tweak-tool have a new and modern look.
 And theming is persistent to the smallest detail.

 Please, try and rate, comment.
 Any input or criticism is welcome.

 You will notice that resizing the sidebar in nautilus behaves strange.
 This is not a bug.
 Visually the sidebar will not change (to keep it alligned with the headerbar), but you will still see the pointer for resizing.
 For this to work properly, pleas keep the sidebar-size small as possible.

 GTK+ 3.20 or later.
 Only standard (or Ubuntu) gnome-desktop is supported.
 Ready for Ubuntu 18.04